 San Luis CBP Officers Arrest Meth Smuggler

-TUCSON, Ariz. – U.S. Customs and Border Protection officers arrested a male Mexican national in a failed smuggling attempt yesterday, resulting in the seizure of nearly 40 pounds of methamphetamine at Arizona’s Port of San Luis.
+TUCSON, Ariz. – U.S. Customs and Border Protection, Office of Field Operations officers arrested a Somerton resident for attempting to smuggle nearly four pounds of meth through the Port of San Luis.

 Federal law allows officers to charge individuals by complaint, a method that allows the filing of charges for criminal activity without inferring guilt.
 An individual is presumed innocent unless and until competent evidence is presented to a jury that establishes guilt beyond a reasonable doubt.